The Best Exercise for Depression

 I took hold of a 45-pound Olympic barbell, stood with it, and practiced my first Romanian deadlifts.

-And then I put ten-pound bumper plates on each side of the barbell while it was on the floor.
+Then, I put ten-pound bumper plates on each side of the barbell while it was on the floor.

-With two bumper plates, I was now ready for my first deadlift from the floor.
+With two bumper plates, I was ready for my first deadlift from the floor.

-Was I anxious about lifting free weights?
+Was I self-conscious and anxious about lifting free weights?

 What right did I have to be in a weight room where athletes, bodybuilders, basketball players, and powerlifters train?